 The General Membership has the final authority in the co-op.
 The membership elects the Board of Directors and approves co-op policies.
 The Board has the legal power to carry out the business of the co-op, but can be removed by a vote of the General Membership.

-In a housing co-op, the member’s monthly payment is called a “housing charge”, instead of rent, because members each share the mortgage repayment and operating costs.
+In a housing co-op, the member’s monthly payment is called a “housing charge” instead of rent.

 Monthly housing charges cover the cost of the mortgage repayment, taxes, maintenance, management, and replacement reserves.

-At Kaslo Gardens, water, heat, electricity and cable are the individual responsibility of each member.
+At Kaslo Gardens, water, heat, electricity, internet and cable are the individual responsibility of each member.